Cohomological Twisting of 2-Linearization and Extended TQFT: Introduction

-The main result of this paper can be summarized as such a construction of an extended Topological Quantum Field Theory as a symmetric monoidal 2-functor from a certain bicategory of double cobordisms into 2-vector spaces.
-It factorizes as $Z_G(-) = \FV \circ \fc{-}$.
-The ``2-linearization'' functor $\FV$, and reproduces the \textit{untwisted} Dijkgraaf-Witten model, in the general case of surfaces with boundary, as described by Freed and Quinn \cite{freed-quinn}.
+The main result of this paper is a construction of an extended Topological Quantum Field Theory as a symmetric monoidal 2-functor from a certain bicategory of double cobordisms into 2-vector spaces, which reproduces the twisted DW model, in the general case of surfaces with boundary, as described by Freed and Quinn \cite{freed-quinn}.
+The key ingredients are $\fc{-}^{\omega}$, given in Definition \ref{def:twistedconn}, and $\FV^{U(1)}$, given in Definition \ref{def:twistedlambda}).
+The main theorem is:

-In particular, to reproduce the Dijkgraaf-Witten model, we consider only the situation down to codimension 2, unlike the full program of \cite{FHLT}.
-That is, top-dimension cobordisms are 2-morphisms in the cobordism category $\catname{3Cob_2}$, and objects are codimension-2 manifolds.
-However, $\catname{3Cob_2}$ is a monoidal 2-category, so we may understand it as a 3-category with one object (or isomorphism class of objects), which we understand as ``the point''.
-This would then be assigned the simplest 3-vector space, $\iiV$, and our 2-vector spaces would be 3-linear maps interpreted as $1 \times 1$ matrices.
-We will not emphasize this point of view, though.

-Rather, for the construction we describe here, the ``quantization functor'', at least initially, is the 2-linearization process \cite{gpd2vect}, which is a canonical construction giving a (symmetric monoidal) 2-functor $\FV$.
-It generalizes ``linearization'' of sets: the process of taking sets to the free vector space on them, and spans of sets to linear maps described by matrices.
-These matrices count the elements over a given pair of elements.
-Interpreting a set as a collection of states, and a span of sets as a collection of ``histories'', this process can be seen as a very elementary sort of ``geometric'' quantization via sum-over histories.

-The 2-linearization process categorifies this construction, and comes closer to a physically realistic quantization functor.
-Here we replace function spaces on sets with functor categories of groupoids (i.e. representation categories).
-Thus, we interpret it as a kind of ``categorified quantization'' of the category of groupoids and spans.
-It also proceeds by a sum-over-histories, or rather a colimit-over-histories.
-It produces not a Hilbert space, but a 2-Hilbert space.
-At the 2-morphism level, it reproduces features of more physical quantization by including weights which count symmetries.

-$\FV$ is a rather degenerate case, essentially because it is a canonical choice for quantization of $\Span(\Gpd)$.
-As a toy model of the physics of quantum field theory, though, this is rather inadequate.
-In particular, the full DW model crucially involves a ``twisting'' by a group-cocycle.
-This motivates the introduction of an analog of a Lagrangian ``action functional'' - a function valued in $U(1)$.
-The most canonical, but least general, situation is the untwisted case where the action functional takes the constant value 1.
-The full data, however, is supplied by the classical part of the twisted theory and can be described in the language of bundles and gerbes \cite{willerton}.
-We will describe a modification of the quantization functor, $\FV^{U(1)}$, which accepts groupoids with some extra data.

-The general DW model is ``twisted'' by a group cocycle $\omega$, which gives a nontrivial topological action term.
-Since the fields are determined by holonomies, which are group elements, the action must be some function of group elements.
-The cocycle condition arises because of just the consistency conditions on $\omega$ which are needed to define $\FV^{U(1)}$.